 Democrats are in a pickle, then.
 Having already crossed the Rubicon in terms of demanding the governor’s resignation, they face a dilemma with no good outcomes from their perspective.
 If they stick by the number two man in Virginia, Fairfax, they will make a mockery of the entire “Me Too” movement.
 If they back the state attorney general, they will look ridiculous, having already crucified Northam for the very same transgression.
 If Virginia Democrats also refuse to accept Mark Herring over his blackface escapades, they hand the governorship to a Republican and alienate the blackface community – the growing number of white Americans who identify as black.

 Their only option is to find a way to take Cox down and hold a talent contest to pick a new governor.
 This idea is already circulating.
 Proposed rules for the contest include no Michael Jackson impersonations and no re-enactments of scenes from the movie Fifty Shades of Grey.
-In the most recent development, Massachusetts Democrat, Senator Elizabeth Warren, who is now unlikely to run for president, has announced her intention to claim the position of governor based upon her Virginian ancestry.We value your comments!
-Please weigh in on our comment section below.
+In the most recent development, Massachusetts Democrat, Senator Elizabeth Warren, who is now unlikely to run for president, has announced her intention to claim the position of governor based upon her Virginian ancestry.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com